OkBayat/mb-loader/README.md

 CSS3 Loader

 mb-loader is written using CSS3 modules.
-You can do hover over individual borders for some fun.
+Instead of using gif in the HTML you can use mb-loader to make website visitors having fun by hovering the mouse over individual borders.

 ## Installing
 You can also use the standalone mb-loader.
 For example: